2014 – 2019 “And Moving Forward”

 2012 “25,000 Miles in 25 Days”

-The 2012 Ride was sponsored by the Fraternal Order of Eagles as an individual endurance challenge to support the Diabetes research Center.
+The 2012 Ride was sponsored by the Fraternal Order of Eagles as an individual endurance challenge to support the Diabetes Research Center.
 Founded in 1898, the Fraternal Order of Eagles (FOE) is an organization more than 850,000 members strong.
-Coincidently, James, Darrell Rall and Mary Anne met at the 2011 FOE Nevada State Convention where Darrell Rall approached James with the idea of the Fraternal Order of Eagles sponsoring a long distance “Iron Butt” ride for the Diabetes Research Center.
-With the Iron Eagle organization already in place and James’ concepts of branding and ride organization, a whole new concept and unique event was created.
+The FOE came up with an idea of sponsoring a long distance “Iron Butt” ride for the Diabetes Research Center.
+With the Iron Eagle organization already in place, a whole new concept and unique event was created.
 The theme was “25,000 Mile in 25 Days.”
-Several riders, including James and Darrell accepted the challenge.
-By the 10,500 mile mark on Day 11, only James remained.
-Darrell and the other riders had been injured in the challenge, with Darrell crashing over 900 miles north of Vancouver, British Columbia.
-With the expert attention provided by the Iron Eagle Team, Darrell was pulled from a 40 foot ravine with critical injuries.
-All of the injured riders are recovering.
-The Ride ended on July 8, 2012 in Grand Rapids, Michigan with a “Finish the Ride for Darrell” ceremony and announcement that the funding goal of $5 million dollars had been accomplished.
+Several riders accepted the challenge.
+By the 10,500 mile mark on Day 11, only one rider remained.
+Before that, the second place rider crashed 900 miles north of Vancouver, British Columbia.
+With the expert attention provided by the Iron Eagle Team, that rider was pulled from a 40 foot ravine with critical injuries.
+All of the participating riders recovered.
+The Ride ended on July 8, 2012 in Grand Rapids, Michigan with a “Finish the Ride” ceremony and announcement that the funding goal of $25 million dollars had been accomplished.